Orbifold Chern classes inequalities and applications

-As an immediate consequence we can now prove the pseudo-effectivity of $c_2$ for the orbifold cotangent sheaves of pairs $(X,D)$ in dimension $3$, with movable $K_X+D$ and only isolated singularities.
+As an immediate consequence, we can now prove the pseudoeffectivity of $c_2$ for the orbifold cotangent sheaves of pairs $(X,D)$ in dimension $3$ with only mild isolated singularities and whose $K_X+D$ is movable.

-\begin{corollary}[Positivity of $c_2$ of orbifold cotangent sheaves] Let $X$ be a normal projective threefold and $D$ an effective $\bQ$-divisor such that $(X,D)$ has only isolated lc singularities.
-If $(K_X+D)\in \Mov^1(X)_{\bQ}$, then then for any ample divisors $A\subset X$ and strongly adapted morphism $f: Y\to X$, the inequality
+\begin{corollary}[Positivity of $c_2$ of orbifold cotangent sheaves] Let $(X,D)$ be a projective pair of dimension $3$ and with only isolated singularities.
+Assume that either $D$ is reduced and $(X,D)$ has only lc singularities or $(X,D)$ is klt.
+If $(K_X+D)\in \overline \Mov^1(X)$, then for any ample divisor $A\subset X$ and strongly adapted morphism $f: Y\to X$, the inequality